 Automation is systemic with the L35AF, but there are some manual options available to the intrepid photographer, both by design and by jury-rigging.
 For photographers who demand full artistic control of every aspect of photography, this may not be the camera for them.
 But those who are willing to bend their notion of how a camera should operate can still achieve their artistic goals.

-Nikon only designed the camera with one manual adjustment; that is, exposure compensation in the form of a +2 exposure lever for use when shooting back-lit subjects.
+Nikon only designed the camera with one manual adjustment; exposure compensation in the form of a +2 exposure lever for use when shooting back-lit subjects.
 If the photographer thinks a subject will be underexposed due to excess background light, he depresses a lever to the left of the lens and holds it down during shutter release.
 Beyond this meager artistic input, the camera’s going to do whatever it feels is right to achieve a proper exposure.

-Aside from this +2 exposure compensation lever, the only other way to manipulate an exposure is by hijacking the camera’s automation through physically altering the information fed to its “brain”.
+The only other way to manipulate an exposure is by hijacking the camera’s automation through physically altering the information fed to its “brain”.
 Hold down the automatic flash to force long exposures, or partially cover the metering window with your hand to force over-exposure or day-light fill flash.
 It’s also possible to under-, or over-expose a shot by adjusting the cameras’s ASA dial mid-roll.
 This takes experience to get right, but luckily 35mm film is reasonably inexpensive, encouraging experimentation.

 It’s also possible to use 46mm diameter filters to aid artistic shooting.
-These screw-on filters will be familiar to any photophile, especially those who cut their teeth shooting film.
+These screw-on filters will be familiar to any photo geek, especially those who cut their teeth shooting film.
 Since the metering window is located within the circumference of the camera’s filter threads, any adjustment to light produced by fitted filters will be naturally calibrated by the camera.
 Use neutral density filters to choke the light, or colored filters for better black and white shooting.
 Trying to coax artistic shots from the L35AF isn’t difficult, it’s just incredibly analogue.
 This camera brings us back to the days in which producing exacting images required the focused physical manipulation of light and camera.

 If all this seems too tiring, uninterested photographers can simply point and shoot, the way Nikon intended, and enjoy outstanding results.
-For these shooters, the L35AFs systemic automation allows for a concise and focused style of photography.
+For these shooters, the L35AF’s systemic automation allows for a concise and focused style of photography.
 Composition takes precedence over everything, which could lead to stronger photos and a greater ability to stay in the moment.
 Street photographers know the importance of awareness, both spacial and cerebral, so the camera may work perfectly in this discipline of photography.
 When there’s nothing coming between the photographer and the subject, beautiful things can happen.

 While cameras like the Nikon 35Ti sport the Nikkor badge with pride, the L35AF does not.
 It’s long been the way of things at Nikon that their Nikkor lenses could be considered of a higher quality than lenses marked “Nikon”, so one could be forgiven for thinking this point-and-shoot houses an inferior lens.
 Given this preface, it’s surprising to discover that most photo geeks consider the L35AFs lens to be one of the best in the world of point-and-shoots.
 But does it deserve this enjoyable reputation?

-Designed in-house by Koichi Wakamiya, the Sonnar-type 35mm ƒ/2.8 lens consists of five elements in four groups.
+Designed in-house by Koichi Wakamiya, the Sonnar-type 35mm F/2.8 lens consists of five elements in four groups.
 Shooting into bright light results in minimal flaring, and distortion is a non-issue.
 Contrast and color rendition are very nice, though not as good as the Nikkor mounted to Nikon’s 35Ti.
 This is forgivable, given the 35Ti costs more than ten times what one will pay for a perfect L35AF.

 Bokeh is possible, though its quality is short of amazing, and achieving it reliably is difficult due to the camera’s full automation of aperture.
-Subject isolation isn’t a strength, and with a maximum aperture of ƒ/2.8 and a relatively weak flash guide-number of 20, it’s not the best camera for low-light shooting.
+Subject isolation isn’t a strength, and with a maximum aperture of F/2.8 and a relatively weak flash guide-number of 20, it’s not the best camera for low-light shooting.
 Images can also suffer from light fall-off, mitigated as the aperture stops down, though never perfectly resolved.